madmax983/ltng-support-storybook/README.md

 ![Screenshot of wrapper tests](docs/images/Wrappers.png)

+Now we can verify the component looks as we expect within the Local LWC Beta, and without having to deploy.

-Within our stories, we can provide the necessary context (contained css class wrappers) for our components.
+Stories can provide the necessary context (containing css class wrappers or components) for them to render correctly.

 ---